EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 ## Constraints
-The `HCONS` section of the MRS is used when building a well-formed tree.
-It puts *CONS*traints on where the *H*andles for predications can be validly placed and still be a legal interpretation of the phrase.
+The `HCONS` section of the MRS is used when building a scope-resolved mrs. It puts *CONS*traints on where the *H*andles for predications can be validly placed and still be a legal interpretation of the phrase.
 The only constraints used in "modern" MRS are `qeq` constraints so that's all you'll see in this section.

 A `qeq` constraint always relates an `h` argument of one predication, called a "hole", to the handle (`LBL`) of another predication.
 It states that the handle must be a direct or eventual child of the hole in the tree and, if not direct, the only things between the hole and the handle can be quantifiers.
 Said a different way: